 Both drivers, Hubby and Rangga have watched video on driving in Iceland and I have bookmarked all the important websites.
 Weather today looks promising: 2 degree Celcius and sunny with no wind.
 Fara also gave us mobile wifi so we don’t need to purchase Iceland sim card.
-I couldn’t find one at the airport so I’m glad Fara gave us the wifi as part of the car rental.
+I couldn’t find a place who sell sim card at the airport so I’m glad Fara gave us the wifi as part of the car rental.

 Golden Circle is Iceland’s famous popular route between 3 of the most visited attractions.
 Starting in Iceland’s capital, Reykjavik or Keflavik airport, you’ll drive into the southern uplands and back, visiting Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

 If you take the tour they will start early because they will need to get you back to Reykjavik and the golden circle tour is usually combined with other activity such as visiting Kerid crater, lunch at Fredheimar Tomato Farm, thermal bath at Fontana, Secret Lagoon, Sky Lagoon or Blue Lagoon.
 And it is timed well so travellers can continue with Northern light tour also.

 We have longer daylight in March so we have sufficient time to start our DIY Golden circle in the afternoon after lunch and we’re not going back to Reykjavik as we’re going to stat at accommodation close to Gulfoss.